rancher/rke2-docs/docs/security/cis_self_assessment123.md

 **Result:** Manual

 **Remediation:**
 Review the use of capabilities in applications running on your cluster.
-Where a namespace contains applicaions which do not require any Linux capabities to operate consider adding a PSP which forbids the admission of containers which do not drop all capabilities.
+Where a namespace contains applications which do not require any Linux capabilities to operate consider adding a PSP which forbids the admission of containers which do not drop all capabilities.

 #### 5.2.11